kevinbazira/algori-360-video/readme.txt

 Most WordPress themes that are optimized for Gutenberg will work well with Algori 360 Video.
 To get a full experience of the next-generation WordPress block editor, you’ll need a Gutenberg-ready WordPress theme, like [Algori Blogger](https://wordpress.org/themes/algori-blogger/) or [Algori Shop](https://wordpress.org/themes/algori-shop/).

 == Changelog ==

+= 1.0.6 - May 31 2020 =
+* Disabled VR mode orientation permission modal dialog
+* Removed Toolbar, MediaUploadCheck and deprecated wp.components.IconButton
+* Added MediaReplaceFlow component that enables users to edit/replace a 360 video by using the Media Library or by inserting a URL or by uploading new media.
+* Added deprecated block for Algori 360 video v1.0.5

 = 1.0.5 - Jan 29 2020 =
 * Upgraded A-Frame from v0.9.0 to v1.0.3